ferfahl/42SP_so_long/README.md

 If I had just one last wish
 I would like a tasty fish
 If we could just change one thing
-We would all have learned to sing.
+We would all have learned to sing
 Come one and all
 Man and Mammal
 Side by Side in life's great gene pool
 So long, so long, so long, so long, so long
 So long, so long, so long, so long, so long
 So long, so long and, !Thanks!